How Attending a British Summer School Changed Nikita’s Life

 Nikita at Sidcot School in Bristol with Ferit, a student from Türkiye, highlighting the strong bonds between our British summer camp counsellors and students.

-From British Summer School student to mentor
+From British Summer School student to a member of staff for Academic Summer

 But why choose a British Summer School as opposed to a holiday camp in another country?